 There are lots of PR firms out there, but as businesses become more specialized, so do their public relations needs.
-Socially responsible, fair trade, organic, local, B Corps and other kinds of businesses with a socially responsible bent need public relations firms that will market their story to a whole different audience and deliver a different kind of message.
-A PR firm that specializes in that kind of work will attract clients who know they need a specialist.
+Fair trade, organic, local, B Corps and other kinds of businesses with a socially responsible bent need public relations firms that will market their story to a whole different audience and deliver a different kind of message.
+A PR firm that specializes in a certain business category will attract clients who know they need a specialist.

 Business plan writer

 Every company needs a website, right?
-But, finding a Web designer that understands their particular business, their customers and their competition isn't as easy as one would think.
-Building a Web design business that focuses on one niche will help you corner the market in one or two particular industries.
+However, finding a web designer who understands their particular business, their customers and their competition isn't as easy as one would think.
+Building a web design business that focuses on a niche will help you corner the market in one or two particular industries.